 - Get enough sleep at night regularly, ensure it is undisturbed.

-- Practice relaxation techniques such as yoga and meditation.
+- Practice relaxation techniques such as yoga, deep breathing, and meditation.

 - Drink enough water to remain well-hydrated.